ACEP ID:

 Originally approved June 2018

-The American College of Emergency Physicians (ACEP) believes that rising drug prices threaten the health and financial well-being of the patients served by its members.
-In addition, the high cost of pharmaceutical agents leads to patient non-adherence, avoidable return visits to the emergency department and admissions to the hospital, increased days missed from school and/or work, as well as poor patient and provider satisfaction.
+The American College of Emergency Physicians (ACEP) believes that rising drug prices increasingly threaten the health and financial well-being of the patients served by its members.
+In addition, the high cost of pharmaceutical agents, particularly compared to other countries, is a factor that limits patient access to medications because of increasing undue financial and administrative costs and burdens.
 Furthermore, ACEP believes:

 • Value-based pharmaceutical pricing is a promising strategy to ensure that the benefits of a given drug are commensurate with the price charged.

-• Electronic health record vendors and health systems should support the integration of drug price information that is accessible to clinicians at the point-of-care, when available.
+• Electronic health record vendors and health systems should support the integration of drug price information that physicians can access at the point-of-care, when available.
 This should include pricing for both hospital-administered and prescribed medications and should provide decision-support tools to suggest equally effective alternatives when quality evidence exists to inform such decisions.

 Download the Policy